China's virus crisis hits global flows of letters, parcels

 Likewise, in another, separate note seen by the AP, Singapore Post told its global counterparts that it is no longer accepting letters, parcels and express mail items destined for China, “until sufficient transport capacity becomes available.”

-The notes were shared with postal services around the world via the Universal Postal Union, a U.N. agency headquartered in Switzerland that is a main forum for postal cooperation between its 192 member countries.
+The notes were shared with postal services around the world via the Universal Postal Union, a United Nations agency headquartered in Switzerland that is a main forum for postal cooperation between its 192 member countries.

 In a statement to the AP, the UPU said that the suspension of flights because of the virus “is going to impact the delivery of mail for the foreseeable future.”